Working Alone Legislation

 Are you in compliance with Provincial and Federal lone worker safety legislation?

 The consequences of not monitoring your lone workers can be substantial.
+Our lone worker compliance software helps organizations meet and exceed these regulations with ease.
 From the risk to the personal safety of employees to financial penalties, failing to meet the requirements of lone working regulations can be costly and result in an organization developing a negative reputation of non-compliance.

 Although provincial and federal lone working rules differ slightly, common themes include: